African-American family structure: African-American interracial marriages

 Among all newlyweds, 18.0% of Black Americans in 2015 married someone whose race or ethnicity was different from their own.
 24% of all Black male newlyweds in 2015 married outside their race, compared with 12% of Black female newlyweds.

 In the United States there has been a historical disparity between Black female and Black male exogamy ratios.
 There were 354,000 White female/Black male and 196,000 Black female/White male marriages in March 2009, representing a ratio of 181:100.

 This traditional disparity has seen a rapid decline over the last two decades, contrasted with its peak in 1981 when the ratio was still 371:100.
-In 2007, 4.6% of all married Black people in the United States were wed to a White partner, and 0.4% of all Whites were married to a Black partner.
+In 2007, 4.6% of all married Black people in the United States were wed to a White partner, and 0.4% of all White people were married to a Black partner.

 The overall rate of African-Americans marrying non-Black spouses has more than tripled between 1980 and 2015, from 5% to 18%.

 African-American family members at a glance

 E. Franklin Frazier has described the current African-American family structure as having two models, one in which the father is viewed as a patriarch and the sole breadwinner, and one where the mother takes on a matriarchal role in the place of a fragmented household.
-In defining family, James Stewart describes it as “an institution that interacts with other institutions forming a social network."
+In defining family, James Stewart describes it as "an institution that interacts with other institutions forming a social network."

-Stewart's research concludes that the African-American family has traditionally used this definition to structure institutions that upholds values tied to other black institutions resulting in unique societal standards that deal with “economics, politics, education, health, welfare, law, culture, religion, and the media."
+Stewart's research concludes that the African-American family has traditionally used this definition to structure institutions that upholds values tied to other black institutions resulting in unique societal standards that deal with "economics, politics, education, health, welfare, law, culture, religion, and the media."
 Ruggles argues that the modern black U.S. family has seen a change in this tradition and is now viewed as predominantly single parent, specifically black matriarchy.